-Welcome to the city of South Bend!
-You have discovered the gateway to Willapa Bay.
-One of the most pristine estuaries in the nation, Willapa Bay offers you an incredible opportunity to view nature at its best.
-From bald eagles to hawks and egrets, from coyotes to deer and majestic Roosevelt elk, from hemlock trees to alder, pine or fir, South Bend is your doorstep to adventure.
+Welcome from the Mayor: You have discovered the gateway to Willapa Bay.
+One of the most pristine estuaries in the nation, Willapa bay offers you an incredible opportunity to view nature at its best.
+South Bend is your doorstep to adventure with so much nature to be taken in from bald eagles to egrets, coyotes to the majestic Roosevelt elk, grasslands to forests.

-Hop into your canoe or kayak and launch from our new recreational dock or use our wonderful boat launch for your larger boats at the south end of town to cruise the Willapa River system and do some fishing, crabbing or just enjoy the relaxation of boating on the Willapa.
+On the banks of the Willapa River you can hop into your canoe or kayak and launch from our newly updated City Recreational Dock at Robert Bush Park or use our wonderful boat launch just south of town for your larger boats to cruise the Willapa River system and do some fishing, crabbing, wildlife watching or just enjoy the relaxation of boating on the Willapa.

-Next time you are traveling Highway 101 we invite you to stop by and spend some time in the City of South Bend.
+Next time you are out traveling we invite you to schedule a stop in South Bend.
 You’ll be glad you did!

 ~Mayor Julie Struck